 Public Transport

 There are several options to get around.
 The cheapest way is to use public transport.
-First of all, the metro (1,90€ for a solo trip).
+First of all, the metro (2,10€ for a single trip).

-Alternatively you can buy an unlimited MOBILIS day-ticket (7,50€), to be used in two zones of your choice, including metro, bus, tram & train.
-For more info, go to: Mobilis/RATP.
+Alternatively you can buy an unlimited MOBILIS day-ticket (8,45€), to be used in two zones of your choice, including metro, bus, tram & train.

-- It’s IMPORTANT to know that the validity of the Navigo card runs from Monday to Sunday (so if you arrive on Friday, and leave the next Friday, you have to buy 2 Navigo cards when using public transport everyday).
+It’s IMPORTANT to know that the validity of the Navigo card runs from Monday to Sunday (so if you arrive on Friday, and leave the next Friday, you have to buy 2 Navigo cards when using public transport every day).

-- To find out how to travel from your current location to a certain destination you can use Google Maps.
+• To find out how to travel from your current location to a certain destination you can use Google Maps.
 Google can – for example – indicate exactly where you’ll find the nearest bus stop, at what time the bus arrives, if you have to change buses & finally, how long it takes to get to your chosen destination.

-Rent a Scooter or Bike
+Rent a Bike or eBike

 Use a Taxi